Asian elephant: Human–elephant conflict

-One of the major instigators of human–wildlife conflict in general is competition for space.
-This is especially true for wild Asian elephants, which require relatively large territories to live in.
+In some parts of Asia, people and elephants have co-existed for thousands of years.
+In other areas, people and elephants come into conflict, resulting in violence, and ultimately, the displacement of elephants.
+The main causes of human-elephant conflict includes the growing human population, large-scale development projects and poor top-down governance.
+Proximate causes includes habitat loss due to deforestation, disruption of elephant migratory routes, expansion of agriculture and illegal encroachment into protected areas.

 Destruction of forests through logging, encroachment, slash-and-burn, shifting cultivation, and monoculture tree plantations are major threats to the survival of elephants.
 Human–elephant conflicts occur when elephants raid crops of shifting cultivators in fields, which are scattered over a large area interspersed with forests.
 Depredation in human settlements is another major area of human–elephant conflict occurring in small forest pockets, encroachments into elephant habitat, and on elephant migration routes.
-However, studies in Sri Lanka indicate that traditional slash-and-burn agriculture may create optimal habitat for elephants by creating a mosaic of successional-stage vegetation.
+However, studies in Sri Lanka indicate that traditional slash-and-burn agriculture may create optimal habitats for elephants by creating a mosaic of successional-stage vegetation.
 Populations inhabiting small habitat fragments are much more liable to come into conflict with humans.

-Human-elephant conflict can be categorised into: